-Business News | Harpercollins India Announces The Launch Of Its New Imprint, Booktopus | LatestLY
+Business News | HarperCollins India Announces the Launch of Its New Imprint, Booktopus | LatestLY

 PRNewswire

-New Delhi [India], March 4: HarperCollins Publishers India launches its new imprint Booktopus which will exclusively feature a range of high-quality, memorable books that foster curiosity and intellectual growth for pre-schoolers and early readers.
+Gurugram (Haryana) [India], March 6: HarperCollins Publishers India launches its new imprint Booktopus which will exclusively feature a range of high-quality, memorable books that foster curiosity and intellectual growth for pre-schoolers and early readers.
 Booktopus' mission is to inspire a love for learning in young children by creating engaging, fun and imaginative experiences.

-Tina Narang, Executive Publisher - HarperCollins Children's Books, says, "We are delighted to launch Booktopus, a new imprint for pre-schoolers, an age segment where there is a growing demand from parents and educators for engaging content.
+Tina Narang, Executive Publisher - HarperCollins Children's Books, says, "We are delighted to launch Booktopus, a new imprint that will add some fun and entertainment into the pre-school segment.
+Booktopus, our adorable octopus mascot, joins us in extending an eight-arm-wide welcome to children to dive into fun with him!

-This exciting new imprint will include a wide range of books from novelty books that offer a hug and torch books with hidden pictures that light up; activity books filled with hours of fun to early learning with basic concepts, lift the flap and much, much more.
+"This new imprint will include a wide range of books from novelty books that children can experience, activity books to keep them busy and lift the flap and basic concept books for early learning and much, much more.
+We are sure young readers, parents and educators will not only love the books on offer but also the new octopus companion who is here to open up a whole new world of fun!"

 The inaugural range includes Hug Me board books, Torch books, Puzzle books, Touch-and-Feel books, Slide board books, Sticker books, Build It kits, Lift-a-Flap books and My First 100 board books.